Twixes/matloka.com/_drafts/floating-point-101.md

 Two such formats are in fact part of IEEE 754: `decimal64` and `decimal128`.
 As you can infer from those technical names, they have a base of 10 instead of 2, and are respectively 64 and 128 bits long.
 Unfortunately, their adoption isn't nearly as universal as that of standardized binary formats.
-That's largely because hardware acceleration of decimal floating-point arithmetic is extremely niche, so it's practically always implemented in software – which means less pressure to use a standard _and also_ much poorer performance in comparison with binary arithmetic.
+That's largely because hardware acceleration of decimal floating-point arithmetic is extremely niche, so the math practically always is implemented in software – resulting in less pressure to use a standard _and also_ much poorer performance in comparison with binary arithmetic.
 Nevertheless, when correct handling decimal values is of utmost importance, there's no better way than decimal floating-point.

 ## The There-and-Back-Again

 Suppose you've got a float but need to convert it to a double.
 To perform this transmutation, just take the existing exponent and significand values and pad them with zeros.
 Simple enough!
-Beware of false precision though: we've found in [The Unexpected](#the-unexpected) that a parsed value is off by a bit (but less than 0.5 ULP) _immediately_, unless the denominator of the original value was a power of 2.
+Beware of false precision though: we've found in [The More-or-Less](#the-more-or-less) that a parsed value is off by a bit (but less than 0.5 ULP) _immediately_, unless the denominator of the original value was a power of 2.
 So, say, `"5.9"` parsed as a float will be printed back as `5.9`, as expected.
 Cast that to a double though and what you see is… `5.9000000953674316`.
 Where did the processor get all this extra information from?
 Truth is, that's what a _lack_ of information looks like.
 The extra digits are simply the initial error, made glaring because of the ULP being orders of magnitude smaller in the more precise format.

 The other way around – from a higher-precision format to a lower-precision one – the situation is straightforward.
 Information is unambiguously lost as the least significant digits of the significand are cut.
 Just one thing to watch out for here is the exponent being outside the target format's range – that's an example of overflow, so infinity is the result.

 ## The Speed

 TODO:
 When summing up numbers, if there is a wide range, sum from smallest to largest.
 Perform multiplications before divisions whenever possible.
 When performing a comparison with a computed value, check to see if the values are “close” rather than identical.

 ## The End

 You've reached the finish line.
 Congratulations.
 I hope you feel enlightened, or at least marginally smarter than before opening this page.
 Now go and build great things using floating-point!